-Cities and states take the lead on banning bump stocks
+States and cities are taking the lead on bump stock bans

 With that push stalled at the federal level, a handful of states and some cities are moving ahead with bans of their own.

-Massachusetts and New Jersey — two states led by Republican governors — as well as the cities of Denver and Columbia, South Carolina, have enacted laws prohibiting the sale and possession of the devices, which were attached to a half-dozen of the long guns found in the hotel room of the Las Vegas shooter who in October killed 58 people and injured hundreds more attending a nearby outdoor concert.
+Massachusetts and New Jersey — two states at the time led by Republican governors — as well as the cities of Denver and Columbia, South Carolina, have enacted laws prohibiting the sale and possession of the devices, which were attached to a half-dozen of the long guns found in the hotel room of the Las Vegas shooter who in October killed 58 people and injured hundreds more attending a nearby outdoor concert.
 A little over a dozen other states are also considering bans on bump stocks.

 Gun-control advocates say the push fits a pattern in gun politics: inaction in Washington that forces states to take the lead.
 Gun-rights advocates call it a knee-jerk reaction that will do little to stop bad guys from killing, and vow a legal challenge.